GufNZ/highlightjs-jai/README.md

 # hilightjs.jai
-Jai language definition for highlight.js, as used in Discord etc
+Jai language definition for `highlight.js`, as used in Discord etc.